Friends, I have a last minute holiday offering for you. Oh just the most pillowy-soft, tender sweet baby angel, carb-on-carb dinner roll recipe.

 Worth every bit of effort.
 Girl Scouts honor.

 This dinner roll recipe can be made by hand just as easily as they can be made in a stand mixer.
 If mixing by hand, just be conscious of how much extra flour you add by hand.

 What I’m say is, mixer or no, these pillows of actual heaven can be yours.
 I want this for you.

 Have a wonderful week, friends.

-Whatever you’re pulling out of the oven this week, I hope you enjoy every bit of your time in the kitchen.
+Whatever you’re pulling out of the oven this week, I hope you enjoy every bit of your time in the kitchen whether it’s with this dinner roll recipe or these Sweet Potato Biscuits.
 If you don’t – heck, take it easy and just enjoy a rest.

 Photos with Jon Melendez.Print